EdgeGuardP/EdgeGuard-Process-Sentinel/README.md

 - **Process Termination**: Users can select and terminate suspicious processes directly from the application.
 Killing a suspicious process helps ensure the security and stability of the system.

-- **Refresh Functionality**: The application offers a convenient refresh button to update the process list, providing the latest information on running processes.

 ## Why Use EdgeGuard Process Sentinel?